mohammadmansour200/basset-mobile/README.md

 ## Localization 🌍

-Currently, Basset supports Arabic, Portuguese, and English.
+Currently, Basset supports Arabic and English.
 We encourage you to contribute additional languages by submitting a pull request.

 ## Contact 📧